 Hike your way up through Leadville’s colorful historic past and through the country’s highest paved pathway, Mineral Belt National Recreation Trail.
-It was dedicated on July 2000 and two years later, this 11.6 miles long ADA accessible route was designated as a National Recreation Trail.
+It was dedicated in July 2000, and two years later, this 11.6 miles long ADA-accessible route was designated as a National Recreation Trail.

 Multi-Use Hiking and Biking Trail

 Mineral Belt National Recreation Trail loops around the city of Leadville, and will give you access to the remarkable 70 square-block Leadville National Historic Landmark District and the Leadville Mining District- one of the most beautiful mining districts in the world.

 The remains of this once flourishing mine site are now accented with forests of aspens and conifers, wildflowers, and sage parks.
 It’s frequented by hikers, bicyclists, skaters, and longboarders.